MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch-Beta.md

 ---
-title: What's new in builds from the Active Development Branch (Fast ring)
+title: The Changelog: Active Development Branch (Fast ring)
 description: New Windows 10 features for Insider Preview builds in the Fast ring
 author: lizap
 manager: dougkim